linode/docs/docs/websites/ecommerce/install-pretashop.md

         sudo apt-get update && sudo apt-get upgrade

-4. In order to obtain a free SSL certificate from [Let's Encrypt](https://letsencrypt.org/), you will need to buy a Fully Qualified Domain Name (FQDN and set it to point to your newly created server.
+4. In order to obtain a free SSL certificate from [Let's Encrypt](https://letsencrypt.org/), you will need to buy a Fully Qualified Domain Name (FQDN and set it to point to your Linode.
 See our [DNS Manager Overview](/docs/networking/dns/dns-manager-overview) guide for more information.

       {: .note}
       >